 The ratios are measured against the regulatory minimum requirements.
-The table below shows the capital position of ICBCS Group as at 31 December 2016.
+The table below shows the capital position of ICBCS Group as at 31 December 2017.

-Table 4: ICBCS - Minimum capital adequacy ratios and buffers

-As at 31 December 2016 As at disclosure date Minimum Regulatory Ratios & Buffers Capital ratios and buffers Common Equity Tier 1 (as a percentage of risk exposure amount) 14.59% 4.50% Tier 1 (as a percentage of risk exposure amount) 14.59% 6.00% Total capital (as a percentage of risk exposure amount) 19.29% 8.00% Institution specific buffer requirement (CET1 requirement in accordance with CRR Article 92 (1) (a) plus buffers, expressed as a percentage of risk exposure amount: - - of which: capital conservation buffer requirement 0.625% 0.625% of which: countercyclical buffer requirement 0.074% Firm specific of which: systemic risk buffer requirement - n/a of which: Global Systemically Important Institution (G-SII) or Other Systemically Important Institution (O-SII) buffer - n/a
+Table 4: ICBCS - Minimum capital adequacy ratios and buffers As at 31 December 2017 As at disclosure date Minimum Regulatory Ratios & Buffers Capital ratios and buffers Common Equity Tier 1 (as a percentage of risk exposure amount) 15.59% 4.50% Tier 1 (as a percentage of risk exposure amount) 15.59% 6.00% Total capital (as a percentage of risk exposure amount) 19.97% 8.00% Institution specific buffer requirement (CET1 requirement in accordance with CRR Article 92 (1) (a) plus buffers, expressed as a percentage of risk exposure amount: 1.39% Not applicable of which: capital conservation buffer requirement 1.25% 1.25% of which: countercyclical buffer requirement 0.14% Firm specific of which: systemic risk buffer requirement Not applicable to ICBCS Not applicable to ICBCS of which: Global Systemically Important Institution (G-SII) or Other Systemically Important Institution (O-SII) buffer Not applicable to ICBCS Not applicable to ICBCS

-The total capital adequacy ratio, based on the EU Capital Requirements Regulations as at 31 December 2016, was 19.29%.
+The total capital adequacy ratio, based on the EU Capital Requirements Regulations as at 31 December 2017, was 19.97% (2016: 19.29%).